Tofandel/prerenderer/README.md

 **Use `@prerenderer/renderer-jsdom` if:** You need to prerender thousands upon thousands of pages, but quality isn't all that important, and you're willing to work around issues for more advanced cases.
 (Programmatic SVG support, etc.)

+> **_NOTE:_** From our tests, the JSDOM renderer is now much slower than puppeteer, so there is little reason to use it.
+>
+> An alternative faster dom renderer using [linkedom](https://github.com/WebReflection/linkedom#readme) is planned

 ## Documentation

+All of the packages are strongly typed using typescript, if some documentation is missing or when in doubt, we recommend referring to the types which are self documenting

 ### Prerenderer Options